Jhargram: Demographics

+Schedule Tribe (ST) constitutes 9.85% while Schedule Caste (SC) were 9.59% of total population in Jhargram.

 Police station

 Jhargram District Police Station has jurisdiction over Jhargram CD Block.

 Economy

 The main economy of this area is business & cultivation.
 Some people are government employees, school teachers or employed in other private sectors.
 The financial status of most of the people is in the middle class category.